inyourtime/fastify-multiple-swagger/README.md

 - `swaggerOptions` (optional): Configuration passed to @fastify/swagger
 - `name` (optional): Display name for the UI providers
 - `meta` (optional): Additional metadata for UI providers configuration
+- `hooks` (optional): Fastify hooks to be applied to the document routes
+  - Supports Fastify hook types (onRequest, preHandler)
+  - Useful for adding authentication or custom middleware to specific document routes

 ### Route Selection